-Only registered members of the Boy Scouts of America may attend camp.
+Only registered members of Scouts BSA may attend camp.
 Cub Scouts, Venture Scouts, Explorers, or other non-scouting youth are NOT permitted at camp during the week except for valid reasons to visit and must check in at the camp office on arrival and departure.